Bernie the Dolphin

-Bernie the Dolphin is a 2018 Canadian adventure drama film directed by Kirk Harris and starring Lola Sultan, Patrick Muldoon, Logan Allen and Kevin Sorbo.
+Bernie the Dolphin is a 2018 Canadian-American adventure drama film directed by Kirk Harris and starring Lola Sultan, Patrick Muldoon, Logan Allen and Kevin Sorbo.
+It tells the story of two kids who help a sunburned dolphin while also stumbling upon an evil plot by a crooked real-estate mogul and the mayor of their town.

+A sequel called Bernie the Dolphin 2 was released in 2019.

 Plot

-A brother and sister named Kevin and Holly Ryan are kayaking with dolphins near St. Augustine, Florida and are filming on a nearby island and discover a businessman named Winston Mills, who has big plans for the cove.
+A brother and sister named Kevin and Holly Ryan are kayaking with dolphins near St. Augustine, Florida and are filming on a nearby island and discover a real-estate mogul named Winston Mills, who has big plans for the cove.
 When they kayak back home, a boat causes them to fall into the water, and a dolphin saves Holly from drowning.

 Their father Bob, grounds them from kayaking for coming home late and not wearing life vests, but Holly gets a bad feeling that something is wrong with one of the dolphins.
 Their mom, Abby, takes them on her boat, and Holly discovers one of the dolphins is missing, and she and Kevin put up missing dolphin posters all over town, and they find out that the dolphin is sunburned and being taken care of at the local marine park Marineland.

-Meanwhile, Winston, who is Bob's boss, tells him that he is planning to build an ocean park, and wants to get permission from Bob's old college quarterback friend, Luke Lawson, who owns that land, as a way for Bob to get a Vice President promotion, but Kevin and Holly are not excited about the ocean park idea, and they want to help the dolphin recover and reunite him with his family.
+Meanwhile, Winston, who is Bob's boss, tells him that he is planning to build an ocean park, and wants to get permission from Bob's old college quarterback friend Luke Lawson who owns that land, as a way for Bob to get a Vice President promotion, but Kevin and Holly are not excited about the ocean park idea, and they want to help the dolphin recover and reunite him with his family.
 They name him Bernie.

 While filming Bernie's family as part of a plan to reunite the two, they discover Winston and the mayor, Brock Winters, discussing plans to steal turtle eggs and Winston steals Kevin's camera to prevent them from ratting him out.

 Meanwhile, Bob visits Luke Lawson about building the park on his property, and gets him to sign the rights to the land.
 The kids try to tell him about Winston's plan, but he announces his VP promotion and he celebrates by taking the family out on the boat, where the kids discover their filming area is empty.